Arthur Lee (diplomat): American Revolution

+Later life

 After Lee returned to Virginia, the state in 1782 sent him as a delegate to the Continental Congress.
 The same year he was elected a Fellow of the American Academy of Arts and Sciences.
-He unsuccessfully ran as the Anti-Administration candidate for Virginia's 4th congressional district in 1790, losing to incumbent Richard Bland Lee, a distant relative.
-He was also a candidate in the October 1792 special election for the U.S. Senate seat previously held by Richard Henry Lee, his brother, but he lost to John Taylor of Caroline.
+He unsuccessfully ran as the Anti-Administration candidate for Virginia's 4th congressional district in 1790; he lost to incumbent Richard Bland Lee, a distant relative.
+He was also a candidate in the October 1792 special election for the U.S. Senate seat that had been held by Richard Henry Lee, his brother, but he lost to John Taylor of Caroline.

 In 1790, Arthur Lee purchased Lansdowne from Robert Wormeley III.
-This fine mansion still stands in Urbanna, a small waterfront town on Virginia's Middle Peninsula.
+The fine mansion still stands in Urbanna, a small waterfront town on Virginia's Middle Peninsula.
 It is presently a private residence.
 Lee died at Urbanna in 1792 and was buried in the rear garden with no stone.
 He never married and had no children.
 Plans to reinter him at Stratford Hall never came about.
 Lansdowne was listed on the National Register of Historic Places in 1974.